To Norm Macdonald, with Love (and lots of clips)

 “Well I think it’s the way you said shall we talk.
 It was almost like saying get in the car…”

-The videos lasted just five episodes, and not a lot was heard from Norm for a while.
-But that was pretty much true of the whole country, the whole world even.
+The videos lasted just a few episodes, and not a lot was heard from Norm for a while.
+Still, that was pretty much true of the whole country, the whole world even.
+But this summer, when he went silent on social media, it got scary.

 When David Letterman guested on Norm’s podcast, he told him, “We always worry a little about you because we regard you as the top of the heap, the best of the best, the funniest of the funny, the guy who has it in every fiber of his being, not conjured, the real thing.”